U.S. News Rankings

 When applying to Louisiana Tech University, it's important to note the application deadline is July 31.
 Scores for either the ACT or SAT test are due July 1.
 The application fee at Louisiana Tech University is $20.
 It is selective, with an acceptance rate of 70.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Louisiana Tech University is 23:1, and the school has 52.4 percent of its classes with fewer than 20 students.
-The most popular majors at Louisiana Tech University include: Business, Management, Marketing, and Related Support Services; Engineering; Health Professions and Related Programs; Education; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 74.2 percent.
+The student-faculty ratio at Louisiana Tech University is 24:1, and the school has 53.5 percent of its classes with fewer than 20 students.
+The most popular majors at Louisiana Tech University include: Business, Management, Marketing, and Related Support Services; Engineering; Social Sciences; Health Professions and Related Programs; and Parks, Recreation, Leisure, and Fitness Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 75.5 percent.